ManikMaity/30-Days-JavaScript-Challenge/Day_05/Theory.md

     - It merges two arrays
 - Getting array length
 - Getting index an element in arr array
+- Getting last index of an element in array
+- includes:To check if an item exist in an array
+- check if the data type is an array

 ### fill
     const Xes = Array(4).fill("X");